+B.4.a.3.
 Transition Assistance and Forgivable Loans by LPL Financial

 Certain investment adviser representatives of IHT may receive forgivable loans through IHT's primary custodian, LPL Financial, in order to assist with transitioning their business onto the LPL Financial custodial platform.
 This loan may be forgiven by LPL Financial based on the scope of business such representatives engage in with LPL Financial, including the amount of their client assets with LPL Financial.
 This presents a conflict of interest in that such investment adviser representatives have a financial incentive to recommend that clients maintain their account with LPL Financial in order to benefit by having the loan forgiven.
-However, to the extent such representatives pelieve it is in clients' best interest to do so based on the quality and pricing of the execution, benefits of an integrated platform for brokerage and advisory accounts, and other services provided by LPL Financial.
+However, to the extent such representatives recommend clients use LPL Financial for such services, it is because the representatives believe it is in clients' best interest to do so based on the quality and pricing of the execution, benefits of an integrated platform for brokerage and advisory accounts, and other services provided by LPL Financial.

+B.4.a.4.
 Transition Payments by IHT